Golden Circle in One Day: A Step-by-Step Itinerary

 17:00 – Return to Reykjavík

-Þingvellir National Park lies about 45 km (28 miles) from Reykjavík and typically takes 45–60 minutes to reach by car.
-The park is both a UNESCO World Heritage Site and one of Iceland’s most important historical locations.
+Þingvellir National Park lies about 45 km (28 miles) from Reykjavík and usually takes 45–60 minutes to reach by car.
+The park is both a UNESCO World Heritage Site and one of Iceland’s most historically important locations.

 Time at Þingvellir